Woodridge, Queensland: History

 In 1888, a town of Booran was surveyed following the construction of the South Coast railway line.
-The name Booran comes from the Kabi language word buran meaning wind.
+The name Booran comes from the Yugarabul language group word 'buran' (or 'booran') meaning 'wind' (or 'wind from the south').
 On 7 March 1889 the Queensland Government auctioned 30 building allotments in the new town.
 There were more land sales in Booran in December 1889.

+After timber getter Dugald Graham was given permission to erect a siding, the township became known as Graham's Siding in 1913.

 The name Woodridge is derived from an informal name given to a property owned by Octavius Stubbs.
 When the Queensland Railways Department opened a platform to the public in early 1917 they selected Woodridge for the station name and later that year the name was recognised by the post office.

+In the early 1870's, Woodridge was home to a major timber reserve.

 Like a number of other Logan City suburbs Woodridge was once part of the Shire of Tingalpa.

 Woodridge Provisional School opened on 20 May 1924 with 21 students and Miss Dorothy Tuke as the first teacher.
 In 1932 it relocated to the current site and became Woodridge State School.
-This school is now within the suburb of .Logan Central.
+This school is now within the suburb of Logan Central.